systopia/de.systopia.civioffice/docs/integrating-with-mail-batch.md

-# Send emails with personalized attachments
+# Sending Emails With Personalized Attachments

 You can integrate CiviOffice
 with the [de.systopia.mailbatch](https://github.com/systopia/de.systopia.mailbatch) extension.
 This allows you to send out personalized email attachments to your contacts.
 The minimum version required for this is MailBatch 1.2-alpha1 (release upcoming, feature is in master branch as of writing).